siddas27/CenterNet-HarDNet/README.md

 # or run with any size (divided by 32) by converting a new trt model:
 python demo_trt.py ctdet --demo webcam --arch hardnet_85 --load_model centernet_hardnet85_coco.pth --input_w 480 --input_h 480

-# You can also run test on COCO val set with trt model:
+# You can also run test on COCO val set with trt model, which will get ~43.2 mAP for FP16 mode:
 python test_trt.py ctdet --arch hardnet_85 --load_trt ctdet_hardnet_85_512x512.trt
 ~~~